 Once the "About" section is filled, proceed to the HTML import.

 There are 4 available options to import your HTML.

 - File: Upload a zip file containing your HTML and pictures, relatively linked

 - Visual editor: Create your HTML using a WYSIWYG editor _/!\_ not recommended

-- Code editor: Copy & paste your HTML
+- Code: Copy & paste your HTML

 Uploading a file

 There are two ways to use the file mode.

 Upload a Zip file (images hosted by Splio)

 - The links of your images must be relative in order to be hosted.